How to rename and change a Git branch name locally & remotely

-There’s really no magic when it comes to having to change a Git branch name locally and remotely.
+There’s really no magic when it comes to renaming a Git branch locally and remotely.

-The steps to change a git branch name are:
+The steps to rename a git branch name are as follows:

-- Rename the Git branch locally with the git branch -m new-branch-name command
+- While on the Git branch to rename, issue the git branch -m new-branch-name command.

-- Push the new branch to your GitHub or GitLab repo
+- Push the new branch to your remote repository.

 branch@rename /c/git/gitub (bogfix) $ git branch -a * bogfix main